tusharkalal20/Personal-Finance-Analysis/README.md

 **iii.
 Expenditure Analysis:**
    - Expenditure Trend over Time
-   - Breakdown of Expenses by Categories showcased as both Percentage as well as Actual Amount
+   - Breakdown of Expenses by Categories represented as both Percentage as well as Actual Amount

 **iv.
 Investments:**
    - Allocation of Funds by different Assets
    - Change in Savings & Investments over Time

 ## Tools Used
-- Data Loading and Cleaning - Microsoft Excel
+- Data Cleaning & Transformation - Microsoft Excel
 - Reporting Wireframing - Microsoft Power Point
 - Data visualization - Tableau

 ## Data Source
 Consolidated bank statements retrieved from the net banking portal formed the primary data source, capturing most financial transactions.
 It should be noted that while the data is primarily sourced from banking transactions, not all expenses are accounted for, particularly those involving small-value payments made through digital platforms like Paytm or in cash.

-Since the information presented in this project pertains to my personal and confidential information, not all figures are actual, for instance: income and some expenses.
-This version of the analysis, available as a public repository is to showcase my competency in working with data.
+Since the information presented in this project pertains to my personal and confidential information, not all figures are actual.

 ## Data Loading
 The data preparation stage involved loading the source data into Excel and identifying the limitations of data that may cause obstacles in the analysis and reporting.